-Recently, Tanager Place has increased its efforts at prevention programming, targeting programs toward youth with unique challenges.
+Tanager Place has increased its efforts at prevention programming, targeting programs toward youth with unique challenges.
 Programs focused on prevention provide comprehensive support for youth and ensure they have the tools needed to overcome hurdles and achieve lifelong success.
-CDF Freedom Schools in an integral program that will provide students with opportunities to enhance their overall wellness.
+Started in the summer of 2021, CDF Freedom Schools in an integral program that provides students with opportunities to enhance their overall wellness.

 About the Program